-11-214.
+- 11-210.
+Plan development at Developer's expense.
+Unless approved by the Board of Mayor and Aldermen, all Stormwater Plans shall be developed and presented at the expense of the owner/developer. - 11-211.
+Plan submitted to Building Inspector: The Stormwater Plan shall be submitted directly to the Building Inspector who will direct a copy to other Town Departments or others for review.
+The building Inspector shall determine the number of plan copies to submit.
+Any insufficiencies and violations determined by the Town Staff shall be noted and comments will be directed back to the Applicant/Developer.
+The Plan will then be revised as required prior to being presented to the Jonesborough Planning Commission. - 11-212.
+Plan submitted in number satisfactory to Planning Commission.
+The Jonesborough Planning Commission shall determine the number of copies of the Stormwater Plan that must be provided to the Commission by the Owner/Developer. - 11-213.
+Plan Review.
+The Jonesborough Planning Commission shall review the Stormwater Plans as quickly as possible while still allowing for a thorough evaluation of the problems and mitigation measures identified and addressed. - 11-214.
 Grading permit and bond.
-Following approval of the drainage and sedimentation control plan by the planning commission, a grading permit shall be obtained from the building inspector.
-No grading permit shall be issued until a contractor performance bond or irrevocable line of credit is posted in the amount determined to be reasonable by the planning commission.
+Following approval of the Stormwater Plan by the Planning Commission, a grading permit shall be obtained from the Building Inspector.
+No grading permit shall be issued until a security in the form of a Contractor Performance Bond, Irrevocable Line of Credit, or cash deposit is posted in the amount determined to be reasonable by the Planning Commission.
 A project cost summary must accompany the application so that it can be used to help determine the bond amount.
-The bond may not be higher than an amount equal to the estimated cost of the improvements, and said bond shall only be released by the building inspector following completion of construction and acceptance of the grading, vegetation, drainage, stormwater management, and erosion and sedimentation control measures.
-The bond shall be made out to the Town of Jonesborough and if issued in conjunction with a subdivision plan, shall include the cost of paving, landscaping, and utilities including streetlights if decorative lights are submitted and approved.
-If after eight (8) months from the start of construction it appears that the drainage and sedimentation plan activities approved by the Jonesborough Planning Commission will not be implemented within a twelve (12) month period, the Jonesborough Planning Commission, at its discretion after a notice of non-compliance has been properly issued as outlined in § 11-228 of this chapter and the developer has failed to comply, may cash said contractor's performance bond or utilize the irrevocable line of credit to complete all of the improvements approved or any portion of the drainage and sedimentation control plan activities it deems necessary to protect the health and safety of residents and to protect the quality of local waters.
-Upon the posting of the bond, the developer must sign and have notarized an approved certification granting permission for any drainage and sedimentation control plan activities, and any landscaping, paving and utility improvements also approved, to be made on the property in case of default.
-The planning commission may waive the requirement for a contractor's performance bond or line of credit for work on an acre or more in which the land disturbing activities are very minimal and are similar to single lot residential development. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+The bond may not be higher than an amount equal to the estimated cost of the improvements, and said bond shall only be released by the Building Inspector following completion of construction and acceptance of the grading, vegetation, drainage, stormwater management, and erosion and sediment control measures.
+The security shall be made out to the Town of Jonesborough and in a format determined by the Town.
+If after eight (8) months from the start of construction it appears that the Drainage and Sediment Plan activities approved by the Jonesborough Planning Commission will not be implemented within a twelve (12) month period, the Jonesborough Planning Commission, at its discretion after a Notice of Non-Compliance has been properly issued as outlined in Section 11-228 of this Chapter and the Developer has failed to comply, may cash said Security to complete all of the improvements approved or any portion of the Stormwater activities it deems necessary to protect the health and safety of residents and to protect the quality of local waters.
+Upon the posting of the security, the Developer must sign and have notarized an approved certification granting permission for any Stormwater Plan activities, and any landscaping, paving and utility improvements also approved, to be made on the property in case of default.
+The Planning Commission may waive the requirement for a security for work on an acre or more in which the land disturbing activities are very minimal and are similar to single lot residential development.